Ice

-Ice is generally smoked (feel the effect almost immediately) or injected (15 to 30 seconds to feel the effects).
-It is sometimes swallowed (15 to 20 minutes to feel the effects) or snorted (3 to 5 minutes to feel the effects).3
+Ice is generally smoked (effects felt almost immediately) or injected (15 to 30 seconds to feel the effects).
+It’s sometimes swallowed (15-20 minutes to feel the effects) or snorted (three to five minutes to feel the effects).
+4

 Effects of ice

-The effects of ice can last for up to 12 hours,2 but it might be hard to sleep for a few days after using the drug.
+The effects of ice can last up to 12 hours2 but it might be hard to sleep for a few days after using the drug.

 - feelings of pleasure and confidence